justineenyan/alx-system_engineering-devops/0x01-shell_permissions/README.md

- a script that adds execute permission to the owner of the file a script that adds execute permission to the owner,groups and other users script that adds execution permission to all the owners
+ a script that adds execute permission to the owner of the file a script that adds execute permission to the owner,groups and other users script that adds execution permission to all the owners a script that adds execution permission to all owners